 1. Carlow Castle

-One of the most valuable monuments in Carlow are the ruins of a medieval fortified castle.
-Carlow Castle is the oldest stone castle in Ireland and National Monument of Ireland.
+One of the most valuable monuments in Carlow is the ruins of a medieval fortified castle.
+Moreover, Carlow Castle is the oldest stone castle in Ireland and the National Monument of Ireland.
 It is located on the banks of the River Barrow.
-The fortress was built in the first half of the 13th century in the place of a wooden fortified stronghold by William Marshal.
+In fact, the fortress was built in the first half of the 13th century in place of a wooden fortified stronghold by William Marshal.
 Today, only two defensive towers and fragments of walls remain from this once impressive fortress.

 2. The Liberty Tree

-The Liberty Tree in Carlow is ann impressive fountain off Hanover Street in the town centre.
-The sculpture by John Behan, honours the more than 640 rebels who were massacred 25th May in 1798 in the Battle of Carlow and who are buried in the Croppy Grave in Graiguecullen.
-It is a prominent and well-known landmark in the centre of Carlow town.
+The Liberty Tree in Carlow is an impressive fountain off Hanover Street in the town center.
+The sculpture by John Behan honors the more than 640 rebels.
+Who were massacred on 25th May 1798 in the Battle of Carlow.
+And who were buried in the Croppy Grave in Graiguecullen.
+Besides, it is a prominent and well-known landmark in the center of Carlow town.

 3. Carlow Cathedral of the Assumption

-Cathedral of the Assumption of the Blessed Virgin Mary (called Cathedral of the Assumption) – this is a Roman Catholic cathedral, the main temple of the Diocese of Kildare and Leighlin located in Carlow.
-The Cathedral is built in neo-Gothic style.
+The Cathedral of the Assumption of the Blessed Virgin Mary is called the Cathedral of the Assumption.
+It is a Roman Catholic cathedral, the main temple of the Diocese of Kildare and Leighlin located in Carlow.
+The Cathedral is built in a neo-Gothic style.
 It is known particularly for its beautiful high tower, which makes it one of the highest points in the town.
-The tower is 46 meters high, and its appearance was inspired by the cloth hall in Burges, Belgium.
+What`s more, the tower is 46 meters high, and its appearance was inspired by the cloth hall in Burges, Belgium.

 4. St. Patrick’s Carlow College

-Carlow College known locally as St. Patrick’s College, is Ireland’s second oldest university-level institution.
-It has a distinguished history as a college of teaching and research in the Humanities.
+Carlow College known locally as St. Patrick’s College is Ireland’s second oldest university-level institution.
+So, it has a distinguished history as a college of teaching and research in the Humanities.
 The college is located in the heart of Carlow on College Street – in the park of the eighteenth century.
-Saint Patrick’s College was founded in 1782 by Dr. James Keefe, then by the Catholic Bishop Kildare and Leighlin and his co-adjutant Bishop Daniel Delana, opened to students in 1793.
+Saint Patrick’s College was founded in 1782 by Dr. James Keefe.
+Then, continued by the Catholic Bishop Kildare and Leighlin and his co-adjutant Bishop Daniel Delana.
+And then, opened to students in 1793.

 5. Carlow Courthouse

-The Carlow courthouse is widely regarded as one of the best examples of ancient Greek architecture in Ireland.
+The Carlow Courthouse is widely regarded as one of the best examples of ancient Greek architecture in Ireland.
 It was built on the example of the Llissus temple in Athens.
 The building gives the impression of a temple with eight Ionic columns set on a high pedestal.
 It was designed at the end of 1820 by the famous architect William Morrison.
-Until now it is a judicial facility in Dublin Road in Carlow Town.
+Until now it has been a judicial facility on Dublin Road in Carlow Town.

 6. VISUAL Centre for Contemporary Art & the George Bernard Shaw Theatre

 VISUAL Centre for Contemporary Art & The George Bernard Shaw Theatre is the largest exhibition space for contemporary visual art in County Carlow.
 It covers an area of 3130 m².
-His rivals in the scale of presenting contemporary interdisciplinary art are Centres in New York, Berlin and Tokyo.
-The centre whose construction cost EUR 18 million was opened in September 2009.
+His rivals in the scale of presenting contemporary interdisciplinary art are Centres in New York, Berlin, and Tokyo.
+The center whose construction cost EUR 18 million was opened in September 2009.

 7. Carlow County Museum

 Carlow County Museum is the newest County Museum in Ireland, opened in 2012.
-It is located in a former Presentation Monastery on College Street in the very centre of Carlow Town.
-The museum’s ever-growing collections already contain over 5,000 exhibits.
-Among the exhibits is the magnificent nineteenth-century pulpit from the Carlow Cathedral, which has been placed by the Irish Times in “History of Ireland in 100 sites”.
+In fact, it is located in a former Presentation Monastery on College Street in the very center of Carlow Town.
+Furthermore, the museum’s ever-growing collections already contain over 5,000 exhibits.
+For example, among the exhibits is the magnificent nineteenth-century pulpit from the Carlow Cathedral.
+Which has been placed by the Irish Times in “History of Ireland in 100 sites”.

 8. Carlow Town Park

 Carlow is Carlow Town Park covers over twelve hectares of open space on the banks of the River Barrow.
-Park design addresses the history of Carlow through abstract symbolism in the shape of the motte form in the parkland area.
+What`s more, the Park design addresses the history of Carlow.
+Through abstract symbolism in the shape of the motte form in the parkland area.
 Carlow Town Park was opened in July 2003.
-The most characteristic part of park is the children’s playground whose projekt design was the subject of an international competition.
+Besides, the most characteristic part of the park is the children’s playground.
+Whose project design was the subject of international competition.

 9. Carlow Shopping Centre

-Carlow Shopping Centre was established on the site of the former “The Old Carlow Gaol” (1700s.) – the Old Jail in Carlow town.
-The entrance, which now leads to the Carlow Shopping Centre was originally the main gate of the Old Jail.
+Carlow Shopping Centre was established on the site of the former “The Old Carlow Gaol” (the 1700s.) – the Old Jail in Carlow town.
+So, the entrance, which now leads to the Carlow Shopping Centre was originally the main gate of the Old Jail.
 The jail was closed in 1897.
-And then rebuilt by Thomas Thompson.
-Centre was opened in April 1994 and it’s located on Kennedy Ave.
+Then rebuilt by Thomas Thompson.
+The Centre was opened in April 1994 and it’s located on Kennedy Ave.

 10. Carlow Town Hall

 Carlow Town Hall is located on Centaur Street on a Haymarket, which was once one of the town’s major commercial markets.
-It was constructed according to the plans of the architect William Hague and opened in March 1886.
-The building has the original old gas lamp to working order which is located over the front door.
+Besides, it was constructed according to the plans of the architect William Hague.
+And then, opened in March 1886.
+What`s more, the building has the original old gas lamp in working order which is located over the front door.
 And which in 1891 was transformed for electric use.
-Carlow after Dublin and London was then the third city of the British Empire that had electricity.
+Moreover, Carlow after Dublin and London was then the third city of the British Empire that had electricity.

-Carlow town is easily navigable by foot.
-All of the above attractions are located very close to each other.
-Also you can have here a good time in numerous pubs and cafes or shopping.
+Besides, Carlow town is easily navigable by foot.
+What`s more, all of the above attractions are located very close to each other.
+Also, you can have here a good time in numerous pubs and cafes or shops.